Meet the Iron Courts Team

 Mental Skills Trainer

 Artesian Kirksey (Coach AK) is a transformational speaker and mental skills coach who helps people marry their potential to the right mentality.
 Artesian has a unique background that spans well over two decades in educational leadership, instruction, organizational management and strategic planning.
-Over the span of his career, he has had the extreme pleasure of working with students from all walks of life, and guiding them throughout the various phases of their college and life experiences.
-He has been fortunate enough to have had the opportunity to serve as a college Professor, Dean of Faculty & Dean of Academic Affairs.

 A United States Marine and active member of the community, Artesian is the Founder and CEO of Artwork, LLC—the leading content provider in mindset development training and curriculum.
 Artesian uses the techniques taught in his curriculum to help athletes of all ages reach their potential on and off the “field”.
 His clients range from student athletes to professionals and his program can be tailored to meet each individual’s needs.
+Artesian is also the author of The Art of Transformation.

 Sean Greene